CashierHQ/cashier/src/cashier_frontend/docs/form-hooks-validation-guide.md

 ### 1. Hook Selection

 -   Use page-specific handlers (`useSendTipFormHandler`) for form submissions
--   Use `useLinkPreviewValidation` for preview/creation validation
+-   Use `useLinkCreateValidation` for preview/creation validation
 -   Use `useLinkTemplateValidation` for template validation
 -   Use `ValidationService` directly only for custom scenarios